ethan-dean/cruise-buddy/README.md

   - Runs a dev container of the image using specified overrides in compose.dev
   - Opens port 8080 to access server (make sure *[allow insecure localhost](chrome://flags/#allow-insecure-localhost)* is enabled)
     - Connect to https://localhost:8080 with https
+- `docker exec -it user_data_db mariadb --user root -p[DB_PASS]`
+  - Connect to running database container to query it
+- `docker rm $(docker container ls -a -q) && docker rmi $(docker image ls -a -q)`
+  - Remove all docker containers and images for fresh restart
 - `docker compose down`
   - Gracefully shuts down a container in current directory
 - `docker init`